Social Icons

 Directed by Quentin Tarantino

-Here is a movie that catches your interest from the very beginning, with a masterful intro that gets you hooked as you look forward to seeing how the movie was going to play out.
-The movies lead actors (Christoph Waltz, Jamie Foxx and Leonardo DiCaprio) were the cream on the cake, as they delivered memorable acting, that won't make you forget Django easily.
+Here is a movie that catches your interest from the very beginning, with a masterful intro that gets you hooked as you look forward to seeing how the movie is going to play out.
+The movie’s lead actors (Christoph Waltz, Jamie Foxx, and Leonardo DiCaprio) were the cream on the cake, as they delivered memorable acting that won’t make you forget Django easily.

-Tarantino, got inspiration for the film from Sergio Corbucci 1966 movie Django, which at the time of it's release it was tagged to be the most violent movie ever done, this movie also borrowed elements from the 1975 film Mandingo which was about slaves being trained to fight other slaves, in a form of the Roman gladiator style.
+Tarantino got inspiration for the film from Sergio Corbucci’s 1966 movie Django, which, at the time of its release, was tagged to be the most violent movie ever made.
+This movie also borrowed elements from the 1975 film Mandingo, which was about slaves being trained to fight other slaves in a Roman gladiator-style.

-Django Unchained plot is about love and revenge; Django (Jamie Foxx) was a slave being taken to be sold, when a bounty hunter approached the men that were taking him and started questioning the slaves to see who knew some men he was hunting, Django knew them and after some unforeseen circumstances both roll out as bounty hunters, killing many and selling their corpses to the authorities for money.
+Django Unchained’s plot is about love and revenge.
+Django (Jamie Foxx) is a slave being taken to be sold when a bounty hunter approaches the men transporting him and starts questioning the slaves to see who knows some men he is hunting.
+Django knows them, and after some unforeseen circumstances, both roll out as bounty hunters, killing many and selling their corpses to the authorities for money.

-During their money making endeavors, Dr. King (Christoph Waltz) asked Django the one thing that he wanted, Django reply was he wanted to free his slave wife.
+During their money-making endeavors, Dr. King (Christoph Waltz) asks Django the one thing that he wants.
+Django’s reply is that he wants to free his enslaved wife.

-So he and Dr. King (who seem to be set for any kind of adventure) set off to free her, but in order to be able to do that they have to fool Calvin J. Candie (Leonardo DiCaprio) who is the owner of Django's wife, to selling her to them and this must be done wisely as the heavily suspicious Steven (Samuel L. Jackson) is watching.
+So, he and Dr. King (who seems to be up for any kind of adventure) set off to free her.
+But in order to do that, they have to fool Calvin J. Candie (Leonardo DiCaprio), who is the owner of Django’s wife, into selling her to them.
+This must be done wisely, as the heavily suspicious Stephen (Samuel L. Jackson) is watching.

-The movie isn’t all sunshine, there were some let downs, like the intensive violence, the heavy use of the word “Nigger” may not go down well with some and I guess if you are one for history, the depiction of slavery as a western shootout may not go down well with you.
-Also the Mandingo element of the movie (slave fighting slaves, while their masters bet and watch) can be seen as insulting, since there is no historical evidence that such ever existed.
+The movie isn’t all sunshine—there were some letdowns, like the intensive violence.
+The heavy use of the word “nigger” may not go down well with some, and I guess if you’re one for history, the depiction of slavery as a Western shootout may not sit well with you.
+Also, the Mandingo element of the movie (slaves fighting slaves while their masters bet and watch) can be seen as insulting, since there is no historical evidence that such a thing ever existed.

-Django Unchained is a good movie one you will enjoy, if you are ready to put sentiments aside.
+Django Unchained is a good movie, one you will enjoy if you’re ready to put sentiments aside.

 0 comments: